For the record, PETMD says that cats do not survive well outside below 7C.

 But this is Edmonton.
 Just because a cat can survive -30 doesn't mean it should be out there.

-While we can't take in every cat (we are not a shelter), we can help by providing an insulated winter shelter for outside cats.
-No charge.
+While we can't take in every cat (we are not a shelter), we can help by providing an insulated winter shelter for outside cats. $25 requested donation and you can request it on this website.

 If you are willing to provide food and water, a shelter would be a great help for these cats at this time if you cannot find a home for them.